DeFi vs. Traditional Finance

 Although DeFi provides a secure way to transact online, it’s still not risk-free.
-One of the associated risks is smart contract hacks.
-Smart contracts are pieces of code used to automatically execute specific operations under certain conditions.
-A hacker can find a vulnerability in these programs and hack into the system, putting your digital assets at risk.
+One of the associated risks is smart contract hacking.
+Smart contracts are pieces of code used to execute specific operations quickly.

 The Future of DeFi

-Governments haven’t created clear regulations for DeFi yet.
-Therefore, it’s still uncertain how regulatory control will affect decentralized finance in the future.
+Also, governments are trying to regulate DeFi before it causes major interruptions.
+Currently, governments haven’t created clear regulations for DeFi yet.
+So, it’s still uncertain how regulatory control will affect DeFi in the future.

 Pros and Cons of the Decentralized Finance System

-Decentralized finance offers many advantages but still has some disadvantages to watch out for.
+Decentralized finance offers many advantages.
+Yet, there are some disadvantages to keep in mind.
 Below are DeFi’s major pros and cons.

-- Decentralized finance doesn’t have any geographical barriers, making it easily accessible.
+Decentralized finance has no geographical barriers, making it easy to access.

-- Decentralized finance can be quite tricky to understand for most people.
+Decentralized finance can be pretty tricky to understand for most people.

 What Is Traditional Finance (TradFi) and How Does It Work?

-Traditional finance (TradFi) refers to the old system of using intermediaries such as banks and other regular financial institutions to handle transactions.
-If you have a bank account, then you have been using the traditional finance system.
+Traditional finance (TradFi) refers to the old system of using intermediaries for transactions.
+This includes banks and other regular financial institutions.
+If you have a bank account, you have used the traditional financial system.

-Traditional finance has been around for a long time, meaning it serves the most people.
-All your transactions go through a system and can be easily tracked.
-You must also provide lots of personal financial data to access banking services.
+Traditional finance has been around for a long time, meaning it serves most people.
+All transactions go through a system.
+Users must also provide lots of personal financial data to access banking services.